ww2/recipes/README.md

 # recipes

-Centralized, public hosting for recipes which people have requested I share with them.
+Centralized, public hosting (at https://ww2.github.io/recipes ) for recipes which people have requested I share with them.